tokkonopapa/WordPress-IP-Geo-Block/_codex/02. FAQ/02/you-are-not-allowed-to-access.md

 ##### - **Admin area** / **Admin ajax/post** - #####

-In the case that the blocked request is related to these, then you can give a permission via a custom filter hook [ip-geo-block-bypass-admins][BypassAdmin].
+In the case when a request related to `wp-admin` is blocked, you can give it permission via the custom filter hook [ip-geo-block-bypass-admins][BypassAdmin].

 For example, if the request has a query `action=do-my-action` or `page=my-plugin-page`, then you can add a code snippet into your